runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or (recommended)
   ATLANTIS_RESTRICT_FILE_LIST=true
   ```
   `--restrict-file-list` will block plan requests from projects outside the files modified in the pull request.
+  This will not block plan requests with regex if using the `--enable-regexp-cmd` flag, in these cases commands
+  like `atlantis plan -p .*` will still work if used. normal commands will stil be blocked if necessary.
   Defaults to `false`.

 ### `--stats-namespace`
   ```bash